traefik/traefik/docs/basics.md

 - `AddPrefix: /products`: Add path prefix to the existing request path prior to forwarding the request to the backend.
 - `ReplacePath: /serverless-path`: Replaces the path and adds the old path to the `X-Replaced-Path` header.
 Useful for mapping to AWS Lambda or Google Cloud Functions.
 - `ReplacePathRegex: ^/api/v2/(.*) /api/$1`: Replaces the path with a regular expression and adds the old path to the `X-Replaced-Path` header.
 Separate the regular expression and the replacement by a space.
+- `ReplaceQueryRegex: ^/item/([0-9]+)/view\\?(.*) id=$1&$2`: Modifies the query parameters.
+The regular expression is matched against the path AND query parameters.
+The regular expression must match the full path otherwise parts of the unmatched path will appear in the resulting query parameter.

 #### Matchers